Title Loans: Definitions, Risks And How They Work

 Credit Card Cash Advance

 With a cash advance, you can use your credit card to make an immediate cash withdrawal from a bank or ATM, and the borrowed amount gets added to your credit card balance.
 This doesn’t make it free money, unfortunately, as a credit card issuer may impose a 3% – 5% service charge for a cash advance.
-Another downside is that a cash advance starts accruing interest from the moment you make a withdrawal, allowing no grace period.
+Another downside is that a cash advance starts accruing interest the moment you make a withdrawal, allowing for no grace period.

 Title Loan Military Regulations

 Military service members and their dependents can receive some protection from the high APR of a title loan.
-The Military Lending Act limits the APR a lender can charge to 36% for loans with terms of 181 or fewer days.
+The Military Lending Act limits the APR a lender can charge to 36% for loans with terms of 181 days or fewer.
 The law also prevents title lenders from accessing your bank account and requires them to inform you of your borrower’s rights, as well as the full costs of the loan upfront.

 Final Thoughts

 In an emergency, you may have to act quickly to secure funding.
-While a title loan can get you cash fast, it can cost you so much more if you default or have to roll over the loan.
-With such financial risk attached to title loans, plus the possibility of losing your vehicle, it may be best to consider other options – but it really all depends on your situation and individual borrowing needs.
+While a title loan can get you cash fast, it could cost you much more if you default or have to roll over the loan.
+With such financial risk attached to title loans, plus the possibility of losing your vehicle, it may be best to consider other options – but it really depends on your situation and individual borrowing needs.

-*Same-day funding is available for clients completing the loan process and signing the Promissory Note by 1:00 p.m.
+1Same-day funding is available for clients completing the loan process and signing the Promissory Note by 1:00 p.m.
 ET on a business day.
 Also note, the ACH credit will be submitted to your bank the same business day.
 This may result in same-day funding, but results may vary, and your bank may have rules that limit our ability to credit your account.
 We are not responsible for delays that may occur due to an incorrect routing number, an incorrect account number or errors of your financial institution.

 Getting a personal loan has never been easier.